dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 A few things to note:

-- By convention the name of the method is used as the name of a function (in this case a user defined function) when generating the SQL, but you can override the name and schema during method registration
+- By convention the name of the method is used as the name of a function (in this case a user-defined function) when generating the SQL, but you can override the name and schema during method registration.
-- Currently only scalar functions are supported
+- Currently only scalar functions are supported.
 - You must create the mapped function in the database.
-EF Core migrations will not take care of creating it
+EF Core migrations will not take care of creating it.

 ### Self-contained type configuration for code first